nf-core/drop/docs/usage.md

 ## Introduction

-nf-core/drop allows controlling which subworkflows to run via parameters (`--ae_run` (Aberrant Expression), `--as_run` (Aberrant Splicing), `--mae_run` (Mono-Allelic Expression)).
-By default, each subworkflow is set to false.
+nf-core/drop allows controlling which subworkflows to run.
+By default, all subworkflows will run.
+You can skip subsworkflow via parameters (`--ae_skip` (Aberrant Expression), `--as_skip` (Aberrant Splicing), `--mae_skip` (Mono-Allelic Expression)).
 We describe different global and module-specific parameters in the [parameter documentation](https://nf-co.re/drop/parameters).

 ## Samplesheet input